SouchenOu/containers_explanation/README.md

 Red Black Trees are self-balancing, meaning that the tree adjusts itself automatically after each insertion or deletion operation.
 It uses a simple but powerful mechanism to maintain balance, by coloring each node in the tree either red or black.

+-->Red black tree it is a binary search tree

 Rules That Every Red-Black Tree Follows:

-Every node has a color either red or black.
+1:Every node has a color either red or black.

-The root of the tree is always black.
+2:The root of the tree is always black.

-There are no two adjacent red nodes (A red node cannot have a red parent or red child).
+3:There are no two adjacent red nodes (A red node cannot have a red parent or red child).

-Every path from a node (including root) to any of its descendants NULL nodes has the same number of black nodes.
+4:Every path from a node (including root) to any of its descendants NULL nodes has the same number of black nodes.

- Every leaf (e.i.
+5:Every leaf (e.i.
 NULL node) must be colored BLACK.

   <img width="703" alt="Screen Shot 2023-01-21 at 2 49 37 PM" src="https://user-images.githubusercontent.com/87101785/213869901-557ec6ee-473c-4b06-a6bf-87eccb31a3a9.png">